Clay Art Center Shop presents handmade functional pottery by Bobby Scroggins. Shop teapots, mugs, bowls, and more!

 Artist Bio

-Born and raised in Kansas City, Mo., Bobby Scroggins developed an interest in the visual arts at a young age.
+Bobby Scroggins is a multi-discipline artist, writer, and musician.
+He has served as professor of ceramics and sculpture at The University of Kentucky since 1990.
+Born and raised in Kansas City, MO., Bobby Scroggins developed an interest in the visual arts at a young age.
 Throughout his teens he developed his skills as a sculptor and painter, going on to study at The Kansas City Art Institute, where he received a BFA.
 While a student there he was commissioned to create The Leon M. Jordan Monument in Kansas City.
 This was the first public monument to be erected to an African American leader in the state of Missouri, and also the first public monument to be constructed by an African American artist in that state.
 He went on to achieve an MFA in the field of sculpture from Southern Illinois University at Edwardsville in 1980 where he was a University and Ford Foundation Fellow.
 Since then Bobby has received public commissions and his works have received awards such as first place purchase award in The Atlanta Life Insurance Company's National Art Competition.